Non-Markovian models of opinion dynamics on temporal networks: Numerical computations

-Open-minded nodes tend to converge quickly to the steady state, whereas stubborn nodes change their opinions slowly and drive the group mean towards their opinions.
-The 90-10 decomposition above is motivated by the so-called ``90-9-1 rule'' of participation inequality.
-This heuristic was proposed as a rule of thumb \cite{nielsen200690} that $90$\% of users consume content online but do not contribute to it, $9$\% of users occasionally contribute content, and $1\%$ of users account for most contributions of content.
-In this example, we consider a 90-10 decomposition of a population for simplicity, but one can also consider other situations (such as a 90-9-1 decomposition).
-See \cite{li2022bounded} for other choices and related discussions of node heterogeneity (especially with respect to entity activity levels).
+In our second example, we examine the effect of WTD heterogeneity on the steady-state opinion clusters when nodes have different types of WTDs.
+We consider a 90-10 decomposition and an 80-20 decomposition of the node WTD types, in which the majority of the nodes with the largest initial opinion values have one WTD (which we call the ``majority WTD'') and that the remaining of the nodes have another WTD (which we call the ``minority WTD'').
+We suppose that the majority WTD is either an exponential distribution \eqref{eq: Texp} with $\mu = 1$ or a Pareto distribution \eqref{eq: Tpareto} with $\alpha = 2$, so that the majority WTD always has a mean of $1$.
+We suppose that the minority WTD is one of the six distributions in \eqref{eq: Ts}.
+We vary the mean of the minority distribution and examine the steady-state clusters of the models \eqref{eq: model-discrete} on a complete graph with random edge weights (see Figure \ref{fig: graphs}(c)).

-We also examine the effect of WTDs on the steady-state opinion clusters on complete graphs with random edge weights (see Figure \ref{fig: graphs}(c)).
-We consider an example in which the $10$\% of the nodes with the smallest initial opinion values follow one WTD (which we call the ``minority WTD'') and the remaining $90$\% of the nodes follow another WTD (which we call the ``majority WTD'').
-We consider 12 combinations of WTD types; we suppose that the majority WTD is an exponential or Pareto distribution with a mean of $1$ and that the minority WTD is one of the six distributions in \eqref{eq: Ts} with a mean of $\mu$.
-We vary the mean of the minority distribution and plot the steady-state clusters in Figure \ref{fig: heter-clusters}.
+We plot the steady-state clusters in Figure \ref{fig: heter-clusters}.
 For each steady-state opinion in Figure \ref{fig: heter-clusters}, we examine $100$ realizations and compute the mean steady-state opinions of the nodes across the realizations.
 In each realization, we generate a new graph and new initial opinions, which we draw independently from the uniform distribution on $[0,1]$.
-We assume that the system reaches its steady state if the opinion variance is less than $10^{-7}$.
-We repeat this set of experiments with a 80-20 decomposition of the nodes.
-For these experiments, we generate new sets of graphs and initial opinion values.
-We plot the associated steady-state opinions in blue in Figure \ref{fig: heter-clusters}.
+We terminate each simulation of the models \eqref{eq: model-discrete} once the opinion variance is less than $10^{-7}$, and we assume that the dynamics have reached a steady state.